-My interest in teaching began while working on my Bachelors of Arts in International Studies at the University of Oregon (graduated June 2007).
-I interned in Yokusuka, Japan and Gaeta, Italy for three months each at a summer camp while earning elective credits at my university.
+My interest in teaching began while working on my Bachelors of Arts in International Studies at the University of Oregon.
+I interned in Yokosuka, Japan, and Gaeta, Italy for three months each at summer camps while earning elective credits at my university.
 I loved the experience of working with children while living overseas and I began thinking about becoming a teacher full time.
 My decision to work with children overseas was further strengthened by a four-month experience teaching ESL as a volunteer with the Peace Corps in Azerbaijan.

-I officially began my teaching career in the United States as a second grade intern teacher while I was completing my Master of Arts in Teaching at Lewis & Clark College in August 2009.
+I officially began my teaching career in the United States as a second-grade intern teacher while I was completing a Master of Arts in Teaching at Lewis & Clark College in August 2009.
 After graduating and getting my teaching license, I was a substitute teacher in Portland, Oregon in grades pre-kindergarten through grade eight.

-Following my passion to teach while discovering new cultures, I taught ECE at the American School Foundation of Chiapas (in Mexico).
+Following my passion to teach while discovering new cultures, I taught Pre-K at the American School Foundation of Chiapas (in Mexico).
 I then moved to the Eastern hemisphere and taught second grade at an international school in Beijing, China.
 Desiring a return to sunny Latin America where I could speak Spanish and dance salsa to my heart’s content, I found Escuela Las Morochas.
 While teaching full-time at ELM I also managed to complete a Master of Education through Framingham University.
 Wanting to work at a bigger school with more opportunities, I moved within Venezuela to teach third grade at CIC Valencia.

-When not actively teaching, I love to try new recipes, salsa dancing, practice yoga, and explore new places.
+When not actively teaching, I am usually chasing after my son, trying new recipes, salsa dancing, practicing yoga, and exploring new places.